 Below are some email exchanges on the topic of the various noises in player piano vacuum pumps.
 Naturally, in a perfect world the vacuum pump would be absolutely silent.
 That way it wouldn't interfere with the music being played.
 In my years of experience, there has only been one vacuum pump that was almost perfectly quite, and it was manufactured by Wetle-Mignon.
 It had a number of the modifications/features mentioned in the following emails, including intake and exhaust baffles, a heavy felt-lined box, and a perfectly balanced turbine electric motor.
-Unfortunately, the pump box was rather large and heavy.
+Unfortunately, the pump box was very large and heavy.
 So, it wouldn't have worked as an "Add-On" in a normal upright player piano.

 I totally agree.
 Now if I can get it all to fit in one cubic foot or less, I'll be a very happy man... :-)